NathanielWroblewski/nixcfg/README.md

 - remap more mac hotkeys
   - cmd+left,right cmd+shift+left,right
 - niri launch on start wezterm and cd to nixcfg
-- get a default serif (Libre Baskerville)
 - get a default sans-serif (Monteserat?)
 - test that noto font emojis worked
-- consider switching nautilus for dolphin or another options
-  - look for mac theming there
 - connecting to NAS
 - print a document (necessary packages)